FluentValidation/FluentValidation/docs/_doc/start/configuring.md

 If the second parameter is not specified, then it defaults to `ApplyConditionTo.AllValidators`, meaning that the condition will apply to all preceding validators in the same chain.

-If you need this behaviour, be aware that you must specify the `ApplyConditionTo` as part of *every* condition.
-In the following example, the first call to `When` applies to only the call to `Matches`, but not the call to `NotEmpty`.
+If you need this behaviour, be aware that you must specify `ApplyConditionTo.CurrentValidator` as part of *every* condition.
+In the following example the first call to `When` applies to only the call to `Matches`, but not the call to `NotEmpty`.
 The second call to `When` applies only to the call to `Empty`.

 ```csharp
 RuleFor(customer => customer.Photo)